docker-mailserver/docker-mailserver/docs/content/faq.md

 ### What kind of database are you using?

 None!
 No database is required.
 Filesystem is the database.
-This image is based on config files that can be persisted using Docker volumes, and as such versioned, backed up and so forth.
+This image is based on config files that can be persisted using bind mounts (default) or Docker volumes, and as such versioned, backed up and so forth.

 ### Where are emails stored?

 Mails are stored in `/var/mail/${domain}/${username}`.
 Since `v9.0.0` it is possible to add custom `user_attributes` for each accounts to have a different mailbox configuration (See [#1792][github-issue-1792]).

-!!! warning

-    You should use a [data volume container](https://medium.com/@ramangupta/why-docker-data-containers-are-good-589b3c6c749e#.uxyrp7xpu) for `/var/mail` to persist data.
-Otherwise, your data may be lost.

 ### How to alter the running `docker-mailserver` instance _without_ relaunching the container?